damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### Remove-AzServiceBusRule
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSRulesAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IRule`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Subscription Entity

 ### Get-AzServiceBusSubscription
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
-- Parameter `-MaxCount` is not supported and has been removed.
+- Parameter `-MaxCount` has been removed.
+Use `-Skip` and `-Top` for pagination use cases.

 ### New-AzServiceBusSubscription
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
-- Parameters `-AutoDeleteOnIdle`, `-LockDuration`, `-DefaultMessageTimeToLive` is changing type from System.String to System.Timespan.
-To set time span to 3 minutes use "00:03:00".
-To set time span to "5 days, 3 hours" use "05:00:03:00".
-This is not expected to break the cmdlet.

 ### Set-AzServiceBusSubscription
 - Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
-- `-InputObject` parameter set would be seeing change in behaviour.
-Refer the example on top to know more.
+- `-InputObject` parameter set would have a change in behaviour.
+Refer the [section](#behavior-of--inputobject) to know more.

 ### Remove-AzServiceBusSubscription
 - Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSubscriptionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbSubscription`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Private Endpoints

 ### Approve-AzServiceBusPrivateEndpointConnection
 - Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Deny-AzServiceBusPrivateEndpointConnection
 - Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Remove-AzServiceBusPrivateEndpointConnection
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Get-AzServiceBusPrivateEndpointConnection
 - Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusPrivateEndpointConnectionAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Private Links